jjanmo/dev-curious/README.md

-# Dev Curious Note
+# Curious Note

-This repo is a so-called `Dev-Curious-Paradise`.

-I made a blog to summerize and share questions about programming using [Gatsby](https://www.gatsbyjs.com/).
+I made a blog to summerize and share questions about programming + ɑ using [Gatsby](https://www.gatsbyjs.com/).

 It will be filled with extremely personal curiosity, so it may be useless to someone.